amoghthusoo/hUeApp/README.md

 ## Contact

-For any questions or feedback, please reach out to [amogh.thusoo@example.com](mailto:amogh.thusoo@example.com).
+For any questions or suggestions, feel free to reach out to [amoghthusoo](https://github.com/amoghthusoo).